Vice and Virtue

-Vice and Virtue (original French title: Le Vice et la Vertu) is a 1963 French drama war film starring Annie Girardot as Juliette (Vice), Robert Hossein as the sadistic German officer and Catherine Deneuve, in her first notable film role, as Justine (Virtue).
+Vice and Virtue (Le Vice et la Vertu) is a 1963 war drama film directed by Roger Vadim and inspired by some of Marquis de Sade's characters.
+It stars Annie Girardot as Juliette (Vice), Robert Hossein as the sadistic German officer and Catherine Deneuve, in her first notable film role, as Justine (Virtue).

-It was directed by Roger Vadim and inspired by some of Marquis de Sade's characters.

 Plot

 A war film where Catherine Deneuve holds her first notable role in the cinema (Justine, virtue).
 Annie Girardot plays Juliette (vice) and Robert Hossein plays the sadistic German officer.